Probiotics for Histamine Intolerance: What You Need to Know

-If you've been looking for low histamine probiotics for histamine intolerance - your search is over.
+If you've been trying to find the best probiotics for histamine intolerance - your search is over.

-Probiotics are one of the most essential supplements for healing histamine intolerance - however, what many people don't know is that most probiotics actually produce histamine.
+Probiotics are one of the most essential supplements for healing histamine intolerance.
+But many people don't know that most probiotics actually produce histamine.

 Let's get started.

 Our body houses over 100 trillion bacteria which are, in some way, involved in every single bodily function, ranging from immune health to daily mood and energy.